 Technology continues to change our lives every day.
-Did you know that lasers can be used in the dental office to take care of your oral health?
+Increasingly, dentists are choosing to use cutting-edge tools including dental lasers to take care of your oral health.
 Depending on the type of laser your dentist uses, they can successfully treat many common dental conditions in a gentle, minimally invasive way.

 BIOLASE is the world’s leading innovator in dental lasers.
 With thousands of lasers in use in operatories worldwide, millions of patients have experienced the benefits of laser dentistry, such as gentler procedures and comfortable healing.

-Our award-winning Waterlase system, now on its fifth generation of innovation, is a safe and gentle alternative to traditional dental tools.
-Using laser and water spray, Waterlase can perform many procedures without a shot or a drill.
+Our award-winning Waterlase system is a safe and gentle alternative to traditional dental tools.
+Using laser energy and water spray, Waterlase can perform many procedures without a shot or a drill.
 See how your dentist is using Waterlase to offer the latest in patient care.

 Is Your Dentist Using Waterlase?